Things To Do On Cocos Islands

 Beachcombers provides snorkelling equipment for up to 4 people.
 If you require extra, you can hire equipment from the Visitor Centre on the island.

-There are serveral small tour groups offering a range of tours to help make your stay at Cocos an enjoyable experience.
+There are several small tour groups offering a range of tours to help make your stay at Cocos an enjoyable experience.
 Including:

 Perhaps the best thing to do of all on Cocos is precisely nothing.
 The remoteness of Cocos and the limited internet facilities means switching off and tuning out the world for a while is very easy to do, in fact, you may not want to go back home!